YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

   components; p-values are `NA` for non-inferential rankings
 - evidence rows have stable `evidence_id` values and link to a valid result row
 - source release, schema version, and data checksum are retained in `sources`
-- unsupported, missing, conflicting, and ambiguous evidence remain distinct
+- supporting, missing, conflicting, and ambiguous evidence remain distinct

 Required result fields: